urql-graphql/urql-exchange-graphcache/docs/resolvers.md

 });
 ```

-Now when we query our `todos` we always encounter `Todo` since
+Now when we query our `todos` every time we encounter an object with `Todo`
-this is the `__typename` of every single todo in the array of todos.
-This in turn passes `text` when we query it and will see that we don't
-want the original result but something else so your resolver will be
-executed.
+as the `__typename` it will change the `text` to `secret`.
+So here we
+effectively change how we handle a certain property on an entity.

 This looks pretty useless right now but let's look at what arguments
-are passed to this method to better understand it.
+are passed to this method so we can get a better understanding.

 A resolver gets four arguments: